Big B's Backyard

 While task lighting is for the cook, ambient lighting is for the guests.

-• String Lights: Edison-style string lights provide a classic, warm “backyard” feel without being overwhelming.
+• String Lights: Edison-style string lights give a classic, warm backyard feel.

 • Dimmers: Always install dimmers for your ambient lights.
-You want to be able to dial back the brightness as the night goes on.
+You want to be able to turn down the brightness as the night goes on.

 3. Path and Safety Lighting